sshilko/moar/_posts/2022-10-22-Newrelic-PHP.md

 ### This is what NewRelic APM provides.

 - Sidecar container for collecting metrics with 0-performance overhead
-- PHP excension with kernel-level access to resources
+- PHP extension with kernel-level access to resources
 - Cloud console for monitoring, alerting, aggregation (i.e. Graphana, PagerDuty, Kibana) all together
 - Well documented and production tested (crash free) commercial solution
 - Logs collector